arickert/thedigradio/_posts/2020-06-16-antibody-ep-3-combat.md

 - Antibody
 tags:  []
 ---

-Antibody is a narrative series about how Covid-19 has changed everything and nothing at all.

 In this episode:
 All Cops Are Idiots (featuring Kafui Attoh, you can buy his book here:
 [ugapress.org/book/9780820354217/rights-in-transit](http://ugapress.org/book/9780820354217/rights-in-transit))